Table of Contents

 Key Takeaways

 When you stop working, you might also stop earning income.
-However, you'll continue to pay expenses for the rest of your life, so it's crucial to plan for how you'll cover those costs.
-That's why retirement income sources are such an important part of a financial plan.
-With a steady flow of funds coming in, you can help improve the chances of living comfortably in retirement.
+However, you will still have expenses for the rest of your life.
+That is why it is important to plan how you will cover those costs.
+Retirement income sources play a key role in that process.
+A steady flow of income can help support your lifestyle in retirement.

-Here's what to know about lifetime income and the different sources to consider while planning for retirement.
+Here is what to know about lifetime income and the different sources to consider as you prepare for retirement.

 What Is Lifetime Income?

-The most reliable income sources provide a stream of payments that lasts for the rest of your life — regardless of how long you live.
-As a result, you can avoid running out of money early, and you can budget for the future.
+The most reliable income sources provide payments that last for the rest of your life, no matter how long you live.
+This can help you avoid running out of money and make it easier to plan ahead.

-While you might have money saved in retirement accounts such as 401(k) plans and IRAs, spending from those accounts can be tricky.
-It's difficult to know how long the funds will last, and market volatility can cause your portfolio to lose value unexpectedly and quickly.
+You may have savings in retirement accounts such as 401(k) plans and IRAs.
+However, spending from these accounts can be challenging.
+It is hard to predict how long the money will last, and market changes can reduce your balance quickly.

-Once you leave your job, you won't actively be earning money.
-But it is possible to set up passive income streams and other funding sources that can help to cover expenses and build savings for the future.
+Once you leave your job, you are no longer earning a paycheck.
+Still, you can set up passive income streams and other sources that help cover expenses and support your long-term needs.

 4 Potential Sources of Lifetime Income

-An important step toward planning for your future is calculating how much you need to retire.
-If you don't think your savings will stretch far enough to reach retirement, or you're uneasy about the possibility of running out of money after retiring, the four following options may help you reach your goals:
+An important step in preparing for retirement is estimating how much you need to retire.
+If your savings may not last as long as expected, or if you are concerned about running out of money, the following options may help.

 1. Pension Plans

-Unfortunately, pension plans have become increasingly rare.
-These plans are often still available for government employees, such as firefighters and educators.
-However, private-sector employees are typically on their own, so they look to 401(k) plans and similar vehicles to help them save.
-Ultimately, whether or not you have access to a pension depends on your employer.
+Pension plans are less common today.
+They are still more likely to be available to government employees, such as firefighters and teachers.
+Many private-sector workers rely on 401(k) plans and similar accounts instead.
+Whether you have access to a pension depends on your employer.

 2. Annuities

-When using an annuity, you can choose to have income for life and include a spouse's life as well.
-To arrange the payments, you typically pay a lump sum to an insurance company.
-The size of your regular payments depend on your age and the amount you put into the annuity.
-The older you are, the higher your payments will likely be, all else being equal.
+With an annuity, you can choose to receive payments for your lifetime and, in some cases, for your spouse’s lifetime as well.
+You typically pay a lump sum to an insurance company.
+The amount of your payments depends on your age and how much you invest.
+In general, older individuals receive higher payments.

-To get set up with an annuity, speak with a financial professional who can help you design an income strategy.
+To set up an annuity, consider working with a financial professional who can help build an income strategy.

 A reverse mortgage can provide additional income during your retirement.
 Start Your Free Plan